-When hovered, the tool tip info shows the name of the carrier and its position.
+When hovered, the tool tip info displays the name of the carrier and its position.

-Plates (or labware) on a carrier may be moved between sites by simply "Dragging and Dropping".
+Plates (or labware) on a carrier may be moved between sites by simply "Dragging-and-Dropping".

 6.3 Adding a Plate directly onto the Deck